 Looking back at 2018, we have seen an impressive year for financial technology or ‘FinTech’ startups in Australia.
 The market cap of the Matrix FinTech Index grew 50 percentage points in 2018.
-FinTech is expected to continue its positive growth.
+Australia’s Fintech Sector is expected to continue its positive growth.

 The next wave of value creation from younger startups is expected to be even more prominent in 2019.
 FinTech venture-backed organizations will support start-ups with existing financial techniques.
 These techniques will assist with automatic payments and cloud-based managing.